Bermuda: Climate

-The summertime heat index in Bermuda can be high, although mid-August temperatures rarely exceed 30 °C. The highest recorded temperature was 34 °C in August 1989.
+The summertime heat index in Bermuda can be high, although mid-August temperatures rarely exceed 30 °C. The highest recorded temperature was 34 °C in August 1989 (when Hurricane Dean drove hot air northwards to Bermuda).
 The average annual temperature of the Atlantic Ocean around Bermuda is 22.8 °C, from 18.6 °C in February to 28.2 °C in August.